 The District is considered to be an involuntary participant in an external investment pool as the District is required to deposit all receipts and collections of monies with their County Treasurer (Education Code Section 41001).
-The fair value of the District's investment in the pool is reported in the accounting financial statements at amounts based upon the District's pro-rata share of the fair value provided by the County Treasurer for the entire portfolio (in relation to the amortized cost of that portfolio).
+The fair value of the District's investment in the pool is reported in the financial statements at amounts based upon the District's pro-rata share of the fair value provided by the County Treasurer for the entire portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by the County Treasurer, which is recorded on the amortized cost basis.
+Information regarding the characteristics of the entire investment pool can be found in the County's June 30, 2017 basic financial statements.
+A copy of that report may be obtained by contacting the Controller's Office, County of San Mateo, 555 County Center, Redwood City, California 94063.
+As of June 30, 2017, the GASB fair market value factor for the San Mateo County Investment Pool was 0.99889.